BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/teamLab1.md

 All FTP scoring users must be able to log in, read, and write files.
 The files must keep the same file hash to be considered correct.

 FTP Login - Users must be able to log in using their password.
-FTP Write - Users must be able to write/upload files to the FTP server in the `/FTP` directory.
+FTP Write - Users must be able to write/upload files to the FTP server.
 FTP Read - The user must be able to read/download files from the server with the correct content.

 #### Users